authq/captive-login/README.md

 ### Environment variables

-It is possible to use Environment variables instead of arguments to configure hlogin.
+It is possible to use Environment variables instead of arguments to configure clogin.
 Currently supported environment variables:

 - `USERNAME`